YouTube Adds New Audio Description Options, Preferred Pronouns for Creator Profiles

-YouTube has announced the launch of a new option to utilize multi-language audio to add audio descriptive tracks in your videos, providing another way to expand audience engagement options in the app.
+YouTube has launched a new option to utilize multi-language audio to add audio descriptive tracks in your videos, providing another way to expand audience engagement options in the app.

 Audio description is an additional narration track which describes what’s happening in a clip, helping those with visual impairments to engage with the content.
 And now, within the “Subtitles” section of your video upload, you’ll be able to include audio descriptive tracks as an option for your videos.